abhijithneilabraham/tableQA/README.md

 #Response =[(22,)]
 ```

-* To use PostgreSQL, you must have postgresql installed on your local.
-To download postgresql, visit the [page](https://www.postgresql.org)
+* To use PostgreSQL, you must have a postgresql server installed and running on your local.
+To download postgresql, visit the [page](https://www.postgresql.org).
 ```
 from tableqa.agent import Agent agent = Agent(df, schema_file, 'postgres', username='username', password='password', database='DBname', host='localhost', port=5432, aws_db=False)